katydecorah/katydecorah.github.io/resume/index.md

 ## Other Experience

 ### Social Robotics Workshop
 *Workshop Leader* **Summer 2010&ndash;present**
-* Co-developed a robotics workshop to encourage children to pursue careers in computing.
+* Contributed to a robotics workshop to encourage children to pursue careers in computing.
-* Presented workshop to groups, conferences, and camps throughout the northeast.
+* Present workshop to groups, conferences, and camps throughout the northeast.
 * Designed website and printed materials.

 ### Student Center, College of Computing & Information, University at Albany
 *Assistant Director* **September 2011&ndash;January 2013**
 * Organized events and programs by applying for grants, creating surveys, and writing reports.
 * Administered the College's social media presence.